serg/hugo-brunch/README.md

 ```
 **That's all you need for a basic configuration.**
 ## Defaults
-The `brunch-plugin` relies on the following default options:
+The `hugo-brunch` relies on the following default options:
 ```js
 module.exports = {
   ...